In this post, I’m going to do a reflection about some of my key frustrations with the idealized “online home business” and internet marketing.

-Twilio did not have even close to the same kind of set up as they did even last year so none of the instructions or Youtube videos I found made any sense.
+Twilio did not have even close to the same kind of setup as they did even last year so none of the instructions or Youtube videos I found made any sense.
 They’ve been adding a ton more functionality and beta testing to their platform.

 I had to dig deep into their own instructions and support for a few hours actually to even figure out how to forward calls in texts appropriately.

-But finally, I figured it out and successfully call and text myself to double check everything is working as it should.
+But finally, I figured it out and successfully call and text myself to double-check everything is working as it should.

-I try and verify the phone number and Google spits out a message: “you cannot use of this phone number to verify your account“.
+I try and verify the phone number and Google spits out a message: “you cannot use this phone number to verify your account“.

-For some bizzare reason, the phone number that I had been using with Twilio would not let me verify the account.
+For some bizarre reason, the phone number that I had been using with Twilio would not let me verify the account.
 Not because my IP address was wrong or anything like that, but because of the phone number itself.
 I thought this was so weird because it wasn’t even a 1-800 or 1-888 number, it was just a standard California number.

 So great! [laughter] I was in a situation where I had just spent three or four hours going through all these instructions.